KyleAsaff/GordonRamsay/README.md

 # GordonRamsay

-A Slack bot that tells you the schedule and menu for G Food Truck Lounge (http://www.gfoodlounge.com/) in San Francisco.
+A Slack bot that tells you the schedule and menu for G Food Truck Lounge (http://www.gfoodlounge.com/) in San Francisco

 # How To Run